 “Now your father,” she would continue, “he can’t take the cold.
 It used to be the heat.
 Now it’s the cold.”

 The underlying message here is that my father is old.
 Much older than he used to be.
 Young people can handle being cold.
 Old people cannot.
 My mother, on the other hand, is ageless.
 A human lobster.
 Death is far away.
 Seemingly in perfect health, we have to beg her to go to the doctor if a tick burrows into her scalp.
 At 65, she scoffs at mammograms, will die before she gets a colonoscopy.
 She has watched her friends wither away from ovarian cancer, leukemia, and ALS.
-The sickest she has ever been is when a sheep bit her finger and gave her hoof and mouth disease.
+The sickest she has ever been was when a sheep bit her finger and gave her hoof and mouth disease.
 If she ever dies, I am donating her body to science because I am convinced there is something in her blood that has literally thickened her skin.
 That poor tick that tried to make her body his home had no idea what he was getting into.
 She is the female form of my grandpa, rolling her eyes at the news, ignoring every expert, every study, nagging her husband to get a flu shot but refusing one herself, claiming they make her sick.
 “People should be hanging clothes on the line,” she’ll announce, even though it’s early November.
 “Fresh air, exercise, good for the environment…” She trails off and picks up her laundry basket, overflowing with Carhartt overalls, and retrieves her antique pouch of clothespins before she steps outside.
 The door shutting behind her, I’ll hear her say, “This might be the last nice day.”

 Originally published in This Land: Fall 2016